 Individuals who die or suffer serious harm due to the administration of covered countermeasures, such as anthrax vaccines, may be eligible to receive compensation through the Countermeasures Injury Compensation Program (CICP), whether the harm was a result of willful misconduct on the part of the vaccine manufacturer or person administering the vaccine.

-HHS has interpreted state and federal law to include tort and contract law, as well as claims for loss relating to compliance with local, state, or federal laws, regulations or other legal requirements.
-The definition of “loss” under the Act is broad, encompassing both physical and emotional injuries.
 Although the PREP Act does provide immunity to the pharmaceutical industry from anthrax vaccine injury lawsuits, vaccine manufacturers are not immune from injunctive relief or enforcement actions by the U.S. Food and Drug Administration (FDA) or other federal agencies.

 HHS regulations govern CICP’s procedures and eligibility determinations.
 In general, eligible individuals (or their survivors) who suffer death or serious physical injury directly caused by the administration of a covered countermeasure may receive reimbursement for reasonable medical expenses, loss of employment income and survivor benefits in the case of death.
 Serious physical injuries under CICP are generally limited to those that warrant hospitalization or result in a significant loss of function or disability.
 Congress funds CICP awards through emergency appropriations to the Covered Countermeasure Process Fund.